The Persian cat

 Still, Persians suffer from a number of potentially serious diseases:

-In general, Persians are predisposed to a wide range of dermatological, ocular, urinary, reproductive, gastrointestinal, cardiovascular, immunological, and neurological conditions that can affect the quality and length of life for some cats.
+In general, Persians are predisposed to a wide range of dermatological, ocular, urinary, reproductive, gastrointestinal, cardiovascular, immunological, and neurological conditions (read about feline hyperesthesia syndrome) that can affect the quality and length of life for some cats.